rudrapratap601/Pure-Python-Projects/README.md

 ---

 ### 🎯 Overview
-This repository is a collection of **pure Python projects** built to strengthen my foundation in programming, data handling, and logic building.
+This repository is a collection of **pure Python projects and learning exercises** designed to strengthen my programming foundation, logic building, and problem-solving skills.
-All projects are developed **without external libraries** — focusing only on **Python fundamentals** such as loops, conditionals, functions, OOP, and file handling.
+All projects are built **without external frameworks or libraries**, using only **core Python** concepts like loops, functions, file handling, and OOP.

-> 💡 Each folder represents a different stage of my learning journey — from simple exercises to real-world problem-solving and mini analytical systems.
+> 💡 Each folder represents a progressive step — starting from basic loop practice to real-world systems and data-driven applications.

 ---